Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Kansas' record against the spread this season is 15-17-0, while Arkansas' is 14-18-0.
+Kansas' record against the spread this season is 15-17-0, and Arkansas' is 14-18-0.
 Both the Jayhawks and the Razorbacks are 15-17-0 in terms of hitting the over in their games this season.
-The teams average 149.9 points per game, 5.4 more points than this matchup's total.
+The two teams combine to score 149.9 points per game, 6.4 more points than this matchup's total.
 Kansas has a 6-4 record against the spread while going 8-2 overall in the past 10 contests.
 Arkansas has gone 4-6 against the spread and 4-6 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.